FilecoinFoundationWeb/filecoin-foundation/src/content/blog/how-swash-is-leveraging-filecoin-s-decentralized-storage-network-to-preserve-and-protect-consumer-data.md

 Today, we’re diving deep on [Swash](https://swashapp.io/).
 It’s reimaging the future of data ownership, giving people greater power and control over how their data is collected, accessed, and used and compensating people for data that they generate on the web.
 Swash is integrating Filecoin’s decentralized storage network to further preserve and protect that data– web browser data that creates essential value in the digital economy.
 Swash will leverage [Estuary](https://estuary.tech/), a solution that allows developers to easily upload data to Filecoin, to integrate decentralized storage.

-**Improving data agency and portability with ease**
+## Improving Data Agency and Portability with Ease

 As the [Swash app moves toward a quarter of a million members](https://swashapp.io/apps/extension), the project continues to explore new avenues that will empower the entire community.
 Integrating storage that is decentralized, robust, and efficient, is a key piece of this puzzle.
 Here are a few reasons why Swash chose to shift its data onto the decentralized web:

-**Decentralization:** As a peer-to-peer network, where data can be distributed across multiple storage providers around the globe, the Filecoin network \_protects_against single-point failures, meaning that websites will stay up even if some nodes fail.
+**Decentralization:** As a peer-to-peer network, where data can be distributed across multiple storage providers around the globe, the Filecoin network protects against single-point failures, meaning that websites will stay up even if some nodes fail.
 And most importantly, the availability of information is not dependent on any one server or company, unlike the current data economy.

 **Robustness:** The Filecoin blockchain _verifies_ data storage, providing cryptographic proofs that data remains available and unchanged over time, meaning there is redundancy built into the system.